archonic/limestone/README.md

 # Limestone
 [ ![Codeship Status for archonic/limestone](https://app.codeship.com/projects/0e5987c0-e048-0135-9d79-3ee50941199c/status?branch=master)](https://app.codeship.com/projects/266527)

-Limestone is a boilerplate SaaS app built with Rails 5.2 and has an opinionated integration with NPM using [Webpacker](https://github.com/rails/webpacker) and [Stimulus](https://stimulusjs.org/).
+Limestone is a boilerplate SaaS app built with Rails 6 and has an opinionated integration with NPM using [Webpacker](https://github.com/rails/webpacker) and [Stimulus](https://stimulusjs.org/).

 Limestone assumes you want each user to pay for access to your SaaS.
-If you instead want users to belong to accounts and have billing scopes to accounts, try [Limestone Accounts](https://github.com/archonic/limestone-accounts).
+If you instead want users to belong to accounts and have billing scoped to accounts, try [Limestone Accounts](https://github.com/archonic/limestone-accounts).

+v0.1 is Rails 5.2
+v0.2+ is Rails 6

 ## The Stack
-The [gemset](https://github.com/archonic/limestone-accounts/blob/master/Gemfile) has been chosen to be modern, performant, and take care of a number of business concerns common to SaaS.
+The [gemset](https://github.com/archonic/limestone/blob/master/Gemfile) has been chosen to be modern, performant, and take care of a number of business concerns common to SaaS.

 ## Features
 * Free trial begins upon registration without credit card.
 Number of days is configurable with ENV var.